melezhik/jam/README.md

 # prerequisites
 - pinto client should be installed and pjam should run on the same environment as pinto does.
-- PINTO_REPOSITORY_ROOT and INTO_EDITOR should be set ( see the example of usage further ).
+- PINTO_REPOSITORY_ROOT  should be set ( see the example of usage further ).

 # installation